Kamacite: Formula and dominant elements

 Kamacite is made up of a repeating unit of α-(Fe, Ni), Fe0.9Ni0.1, in which both iron and nickel have the valence zero (Fe^{0} and Ni^{0}) as they are metallic native elements commonly found in iron meteorites.
-Besides trace elements, it is normally considered to be made up of 90% iron and 10% nickel but can have a ratio of 95% iron and 5% nickel.
+Besides trace elements, it is normally considered to be made up of 90% iron and 10% nickel, but can have a ratio of up to 95% iron and 5% nickel.
 This makes iron the dominant element in any sample of kamacite.
 It is grouped with the native elements in both Dana and Nickel-Strunz classification systems.

 Conditions of formation

 Kamacite starts to form around 723 °C, where iron splits from being face centered to body centered while nickel remains face centered.
-To accommodate this areas start to form of higher iron concentration displacing nickel to the areas around it which creates taenite which is the nickel end member.
+To accommodate this, areas start to form of higher iron concentration, displacing nickel to the areas around it, which creates taenite, the nickel-end member.